Reef fish in different oceans often develop similar color patterns because evolution explores the same set of biological ...

 To answer how animals made the transition from sea to land, scientists have traditionally looked to the fossil record.
 But in the past 30 years, scientists have searched for changes in genes that can ...

-Figure 1: Scanning electron micrographs of S. canicula embryos.
 Figure 3: Gene expression patterns of stage 27–28 S. canicula embryos.
-Figure 4: A, Series of pectoral appendages comparing the dogfish ...
+Figure 4: A, Series of pectoral appendages comparing the dogfish with other species in which the metapterygial axis is freed from ...

 Research on fossilized fish from the late Devonian period, roughly 375 million years ago, details the evolution of fins as they began to transition into limbs fit for walking on land.
 The new study by ...